Pesicp/Desk-Mate-Zero/README.md

      ```bash
      cvlc --aout=alsa --no-video "https://stream.example.com/radio"
      ```
      If you hear sound, the app should work.
-If not, check `~/.local/share/deskmate/deskmate.log` for VLC errors.
+If not, check the service logs for VLC errors:
+     ```bash
+     sudo journalctl -u weather_app.service -f
+     ```

 - **Black screen / app starts but nothing displays:**
   1. Check that the DRM device exists: